 Cybersecurity is evolving quickly.
 Amidst all the uncertainty of a third pandemic year, Calgary businesses must be more proactive in order to keep their businesses moving forward.
-The ITeam can help you align your IT strategy with your business goals, help you meet compliance requirements, and help you protect your data with a cybersecurity strategy designed to meet the needs of your organization, as there are new trends on the horizon that may impact your business.
+The ITeam can help you align your IT strategy with your business goals, help you meet compliance requirements, and help you protect your data with a cybersecurity strategy designed to meet the needs of your organization, and there are new trends on the horizon that may impact your business.

 The Rise of Remote Working